RoboCup-SPL/GameController/TCM.md

 Some commands can be sent to the TCM when in GSV mode by pressing certain keys on the keyboard:

-    Esc                     - Close the TCM
+    Esc                     - Close the TCM.
+    F2                      - Switch to normal TCM mode.
     Arrow up/down           - Zoom the 3D field drawing in or out.
 This can also be done by scrolling the mouse wheel.
     Ctrl + Arrow left/right - Switch the screen on which to display the